 Sixth Form Leavers

-Gabriel left LRGS in 2018 to study at the University of Oxford, reading Modern Foreign Languages.
+Gabriel left LRGS to study at the University of Oxford, reading Modern Foreign Languages.

 Reflecting on his time at LRGS, Gabriel said: "Sixth Form at LRGS was such an important experience as it taught me about independence.
 The opportunity to choose between university courses and subjects and the chance to lead extra-curricular programmes proved important for learning about acting independently and the responsibility that comes with it.
 Ultimately I felt that everyone was allowed to make their own decisions and enjoy school at their own pace."